Child Care Initiatives

 Helping families balance home and work life needs

-Dean and Vice President for Graduate Education Karen P. DePauw has been a strong advocate for finding ways provide support for students with children for several years.
+Former Dean and Vice President for Graduate Education Karen P. DePauw was a strong advocate for finding ways provide support for students with children for several years.
 A large percentage of the graduate school population includes students who must juggle child-care needs with studies and work as graduate assistants, graduate teaching assistants, or graduate research assistants.
 Additionally, more undergraduate students are balancing family needs with studies.

 Child Care Coordinator Marin Riegger directs the programs and is working with the university to expand offerings and serve more students and their families.

 Little Hokie™ Hangout is a parent-run cooperative playgroup for children between the ages of 2 and 5 with a paid on-site program director.
 The program operates 3 group sessions daily.

 The mission is to provide a welcoming, safe and creative environment for children ages 2 to 5 to socialize and grow through loosely structured, play-based activities and programs.